 The sun causes damage to the skin by its various forms of ultraviolet (UV) radiation.
 UVA and UVB are the most common forms you’ll hear about.
 UVA is important in Aging, sunburns and skin cancer.
 Its intensity is more consistent throughout the day and time of year.
 UVA is the culprit involved in tanning beds and tends to penetrate the skin to a deeper level than UVB.

 The sun is responsible for up to 90 percent of premature aging.
 The skin becomes thinner, is less able to repair damage, and has more collagen breakdown.
 Melanocytes, the pigmented cells in the skin, increase in size causing freckles, moles, and age spots.
 Strength and elasticity of the skin decreases which leads to wrinkles.
+One of the best anti-aging products is actually sunscreen.

 B is for Bad